 Analysis

-[TO BE COMPLETED]

-Board receives CEO updates, on a trimester basis, on the status of ICANN’s key organizational activities, including WHOIS improvements.
+According to feedback from ICANN, the Board receives CEO updates, on a trimester basis, on the status of ICANN’s key organizational activities, including WHOIS improvements.
+No documents were provided to demonstrate compliance.

 Staff incentivization

 "Advancement of the WHOIS strategic priority objectives should be a major factor in staff incentivization programs for ICANN staff participating in the committee, including the CEO."